yudhistira-arya/typescript-knowledge-sharing/README.md

   console.log(sum);
    ```
 * Simplify the concept of `this`.
 An arrow function does not create/bind its own `this` context on the call site, so
   `this` has the original meaning from the enclosing context during declaration.
-Before ECMAScript 6:

    1. Example below will throw error because `this` inside `setInterval` is not the same with `this` inside the `Person`
       constructor (remember rule#1?).